ppy/osu-wiki/news/2020-06-21-project-loved-june-2020.md

 180 BPM, 2:51 | 5.70★, 5.70★
 *description written by [Sartan](https://osu.ppy.sh/users/4100941)*

-So there is nothing wrong with a little bit of humour every once in a while, right?
-After about a 14 month wait we introduce another Badis map to the loved section: Yuyushiki of Nights.
-This is a fairly dated map by now, having been mapped at the end of 2014.
-Back in those older days, it used to be a fairly frequent multiplayer pick.
-Despite all this, it doesn't feel all too dated when you play it.
-The map structure does feel a little weird due to the map accentuating the vocal lines primarily over the instruments, you will see what I mean when you try it.
-And trying it out you should!
+So there's nothing wrong with a little bit of humour every once in a while, right?
+After about a 14 month wait, we introduce another Badis map to the Loved section: *Yuyushiki of Nights*.
+This is a fairly dated map now, having been mapped at the end of 2014.
+Back in those older days, it used to be a frequent multiplayer pick.
+Despite being old, it doesn't feel all too dated when you play it.
+The map structure does feel a little weird due to the map accentuating the vocal lines primarily over the instruments; you'll see what I mean when you try it.
+And try it out you should!
 It is not the hardest of maps, and the map has two difficulties with different approach rates, making it accessible to most players.
-So don't let those lovely animated girls wait in the background, give em a bit of love and check it out!
+So don't let those lovely animated girls wait in the background, give 'em a bit of love too and check out this map!

 [![](/wiki/shared/news/2020-06-21-project-loved-june-2020/catch/4-no-poi-nenpulse-bootleg-remix.jpg)](https://osu.ppy.sh/community/forums/topics/{{TOPIC_ID}})